 These limiting thoughts are so not rocket fuel.
 In fact, they are anti-rocket fuel.
 They are the wet blankets that can put out the wildfire of our dreams.

-If you want to make changes in your career, but you don’t know exactly how to move beyond stuck, this is normal and not a deal breaker.
+If you want to make changes in your career, but you don’t know exactly how to move beyond stuck, this is normal and not a deal-breaker.
 Start with a “do or die” commitment for something you desire.
 Let’s call this your “Big C” commitment.
-Then make a “Little c” commitment to doing something WITHOUT FAIL on a regular basis to support your overarching goal.
+Then make a “Little c” commitment action step to doing something WITHOUT FAIL on a regular basis to support your overarching goal.

 Here are a few examples of “Do or Die” Commitments: